-During 2018 we performed site work at the Honeybugle Scandium property to meet the expenditure commitment to maintain the exploration license.
-Work performed during 2018 does not change the previous conclusions, as described above.
-No work was required or performed during 2019 and 2020.
+During 2018, we performed site work at the Honeybugle Scandium property to meet the expenditure commitment to maintain the exploration license.
+That 2018 work did not change the previous conclusions, as described above.
+Work is planned for 2022 on the property.